Travel Guide to Madeira Island, Portugal: 4-Day Itinerary

 I will always, always, always recommend signing up for a tour guided by a local.
 Local guides offer expertise and special insight, ensuring you get the most authentic experience possible.

-Each member of our small group was picked up from our hotels in an open top jeep, which added to the sense of adventure and allowed for stunning views as we explored the west side of the island.
+Each member of our small group was picked up from our hotels in an open top jeep, which gave us absolutely stunning views as we explored the west side of the island.

 People are enjoying the black sand beach in Seixal, Madeira which overlooks the Atlantic Ocean and dramatic cliffs in the distance.